Need-to-Know: FDA Ban on Antibacterial Soap

 Why did the FDA do it?

 “Consumers may think antibacterial washes are more effective at preventing the spread of germs, but we have no scientific evidence that they are any better than plan soap and water,” said Janet Woodcock, M.D., director of the FDA’s Center for Drug Evaluation and Research in a release.
 This is, in part, related to how much we’ve learned over the past few years about the human biome.
-“There’s a multitude of bacteria that protects us on the skin,” says Jeffrey Morrison, M.D., a family practitioner based in New York City.
+“There’s a multitude of bacteria that protects us on the skin,” says Jeffrey Morrison, M.D., a family practitioner based in New York City and a member of the Equinox Health Advisory Board.
 “There are bad bacteria that everyone has heard about”—think staph—“but the good bacteria help keep bad bacteria in check; antibacterial soap is basically killing off the good and the bad.”
 He also notes that triclosan, one of the 19 banned ingredients, is an endocrine disruptor that may, over time, mess up hormone levels in both men and women.
 “When people apply antibacterial soap to the skin…some gets absorbed in the body and the absorption can accumulate and have negative estrogen-related consequences.”

 Does this mean I’m going to get sick?